adjtomo/seisflows/docs/instructions_remote.rst

         ./clean; ./run

-If n hello message is displayed, the test was successful and it's alright to continue.
+If a ''hello'' message is displayed, the test was successful.